Documents Required to Sell a House in [market_city]

 • Affidavit of Title

-– Declares that you are the rightful owner and that there are no undisclosed liens or legal claims on the property.
+– Affidavit of title states that you are the owner of the property, and there are no undisclosed liens or legal claims on the property.

 • Home Inspection Report (optional but recommended)

-While a notarized bill of sale may not be necessary for real estate transactions in North Carolina, other documents such as the seller’s affidavit, property disclosures, and settlement statements play pivotal roles.
-Additionally, comprehension of other parties’ roles concerning the tax liability and any restrictions on the property’s title is equally important.
+While a bill of sale does not need to be notarized for a real estate transaction in North Carolina, the seller’s affidavit, property disclosure forms, and settlement statement must be notarized.
+Additionally, understanding the tax implications and title restrictions related to the property is important.

 Documents Required to Sell a Home in North Carolina